simonlipson/machine_learning/README.md

    macro avg       0.69      0.58      0.55       154
 weighted avg       0.68      0.65      0.59       154
 ```
 Overall accuracy of 0.65.
 Not amazing but its better than random choice.
 There is a lot more optimization that can be done to help improve this score.
-For example testing other models with k-fold cross-validation and tuning for hyperparameters with gridsearch.
+For example testing other models with k-fold cross-validation, tuning for hyperparameters with gridsearch and other NLP feature extraction methods like word-embedding and creating rule-based linguistic features.

 _code snippet_
 ```python